-Movin’ Mountains is one of the only clinics in the West Kootenays to have physiotherapists on staff to assist men and women experiencing Pelvic Floor Dysfunction?
-Sarah Adamson PT sees adult patients in our clinic who are experiencing this type of pain and discomfort.
-We also offer functional rehab for post-cancer care, pre- and post-natal care, and care that focuses on the female athlete.
+Movin’ Mountains is one of the only clinics in the West Kootenays to have physiotherapists on staff to assist women experiencing Pelvic Floor Dysfunction.
+Our pelvic floor physiotherapist sees adult patients in our clinic who are experiencing pelvic floor dysfunction related to pre and post natal challenges, as well as urinary incontinence.

 Female Athlete – This focuses on improving and optimizing your performance, particularly if pelvic pain or leaking is holding you back.

 We want to see you live your life to the fullest.
 We approach service delivery with the question “What matters to you?” not “What is the matter with you?”
-Whether it’s gaining independence in your life after a major surgery, developing a physical program to maintain strength, or being able to jump on the trampoline with your kids without worrying about leaking – our physiotherapy services can help.
+Whether it’s developing a physical program to maintain strength or being able to jump on the trampoline with your kids without worrying about leaking – our physiotherapy services can help.

 Conditions that bring adults to MM: